-The rifle may be supported on front and rear rests, such as a bipod or a pedestal rest, providing that such rests do not give any mechanical assistance to return the rifle to the exact point of aim as that of the previous shot.

-Any type of front rest may be used, which may or may not be attached to the rifle and may be employed to support any one of:- the rifle's fore-end, barrel, or the shooters forward hand.
-If the front rest is not attached to the rifle, a sandbag may be substituted filled with, but not limited to sand, gravel, grain or other suitable material, as a buffer between the top of the rest and the fore-end.
-In lieu of a bag, a soft material such as, but not limited to carpet may also be used for this purpose.
-No maximum weight limit is imposed on an unattached rest, however, the rifle must be able to be lifted clear of the rest without disturbing it or the sandbag or buffer in any way.
+- (a) The rifle may be supported on front and rear rests, such as a bipod or a pedestal rest, providing that such rests do not give any mechanical assistance to return the rifle to the exact point of aim as that of the previous shot. - (b) Any type of front rest may be used, which may or may not be attached to the rifle and may be employed to support any one of the rifle's fore-end, barrel, or the shooter's forward hand. - (d) If the front rest is not attached to the rifle, a sandbag may be substituted filled with, but not limited to sand, gravel, grain or other suitable material, as a buffer between the top of the rest and the fore-end. - (e) In lieu of a bag, a soft material buffer, such as, but not limited to carpet may also be used for this purpose. - (f) No maximum weight limit is imposed on an unattached rest, however, the rifle must be able to be lifted clear of a front pedestal rest and rear sandbag without disturbing either rest in any way.